Subject Matter Expert

-In the world of training and development, there are several key players that unite to create exemplary training experiences.
-The most obvious are the instructional designers who will create the training and the trainers who will facilitate it, but without a subject matter expert, neither could do their job.
+In the world of training and development, several key players unite to create excellent training experiences.
+The most obvious is the instructional designers who will create the training and the trainers who will facilitate it, but without a subject matter expert, neither could do their job.
 A subject matter expert is a person who is an authority in a particular field or area.
 Their title is earned through a combination of experience and education.
 Instructional designers and trainers are not always skilled in the content areas for which they will be writing content or training.
 Many times they do not have any knowledge about the content area.
 Subject matter experts are brought in to provide the facts and make sure that the instructional designers and trainers correctly interpret the information.

 Identifying a Subject Matter Expert